 Be sure to take your car to a dealer or shop experienced in maintaining the specific make and model of your car.
 Unlike a routine mechanical fix, software problems are often impossible to detect until something goes wrong.
 Stay up to date to avoid surprise electronic glitches.

 If you notice something unusual and can’t find an obvious mechanical reason for the problem, report it immediately to your auto dealer or auto manufacturer.
 Never leave potential malfunctions unreported.

 Accidents as a result of vehicle malfunction

 Unfortunately, car accidents resulting out of vehicle malfunction can happen, no matter how diligent you may be in keeping your vehicle up-to-date.
 If you have experienced an injury car accident from a faulty vehicle, contact us today.

-Expert personal injury attorneys at the Law Offices of Michael Pines, APC have worked with vehicle malfunction cases just like yours, and can help you determine how to proceed: call now and set up a free legal consultation at 1-858-551-2090.
+Expert personal injury attorneys at the Pines Salomon Injury Lawyers, APC. have worked with vehicle malfunction cases just like yours, and can help you determine how to proceed: call now and set up a free legal consultation at 1-858-551-2090.

 Michael Pines is a former insurance company attorney who graduated from the University of California Hastings College of the Law in 1987.
 While he was an insurance attorney, he learned from behind the scenes how insurance companies work and how they decide how much to pay injured people.
 Now that he works against insurance companies, Michael’s inside knowledge has resulted in significant benefits to his clients injured in car accidents.
 Learn more about Michael Pines